fcr3/aeolux/README.md

 This subsection introduces some links that you can follow to install the necessary prerequisites.
 As stated previously, the requirement of Docker is recommended, so please follow this [link](https://docs.docker.com/get-docker/) to install Docker on your local machine.
 Additionally, please follow this [link](https://docs.docker.com/compose/install/) to install Docker Compose on your local machine.
 Docker provides a kernel level abstraction to contain individual applications, while Docker Compose spins up multiple containers to work with each other.

-Mac users have reported that you need to run the application first in order to fully set up your Docker (this probably applies to Windows users, too).
+Mac users have reported that you need to (1) update to the latest MacOS version and (2) run the application first in order to fully set up your Docker (this probably applies to Windows users, too).
 Therefore, please run the execute the app via the OS's native UI before moving on to the directions below.
 Read [here](https://stackoverflow.com/questions/60992814/docker-compose-command-not-available-for-mac) for more details on the Mac issue.

 ### <a name="Manual-Installation"></a>Manual Installation